Last updated July 28, 2021

 Router work along edges of fine woodworking projects improves their look and durability.
-Hand-held routers can accomplish the job, but a table router will allow you to finish the job consistently and quickly.
+Hand-held routers can accomplish the job, but a router table will allow you to finish the job consistently and quickly.
 A router table will provide you with a secure hold on the router and allow you to use both hands to hold onto the wood that is being worked on.

 Included below are ten router tables that might fit your needs, as well as a Buyer’s Guide and FAQ section to help you in determining what to look for as you are shopping for a router table.